petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

     1. inspect the code that generated complex figures so it could be [adapted for plotting the CFD results](https://github.com/petebachant/UNH-RVAT-3D-OpenFOAM/blob/4496430e05f9aed170fceed714363fed2095d1d7/pyurof3dsst/plotting.py#L82).

-Now, items 2.1 and 2.2 were actually not that easy to do, since the Python package was not installable.
+Items 2.1 and 2.2 were actually not that easy to do, since the Python package was not installable.
 I actually had to add the folders to `sys.path` to import the packages, and they used relative paths,